rokucommunity/rooibos/docs/index.md

 <a name="compatible-with-legacy-framework"></a>

-Rooibos is nbackward compatible with the [legacy framework](https://github.com/rokudev/unit-testing-framework/), Use the `-l --legacySupport` flag with rooibos-cli to use this feature.
+Rooibos is backward compatible with the [legacy framework](https://github.com/rokudev/unit-testing-framework/), Use the `-l --legacySupport` flag with rooibos-cli to use this feature.

 `'@Only`, `'@Ingore`, `'@Setup`, `'@TearDown` are all supported.
 Only and Ignore can be applied to a whole test suite, or individual test cases.